Milan Savić (footballer, born 2000)

-Milan Savić (/bs/; born 19 May 2000) is a Bosnian professional footballer who plays as a winger who plays for Bosnian Premier League club Sloga Meridian.
+Milan Savić (/bs/; born 19 May 2000) is a Bosnian professional footballer who plays as a winger who plays for Bosnian Premier League club Sloga Doboj.

 Savić started his professional career at Čukarički.

 Club career

 Early career

 Savić started playing football at his hometown club Radnik Bijeljina, before joining youth academy of Serbian team Red Star Belgrade in 2014.
 In 2018, he moved to youth setup of Belgian side Mechelen.

 In January 2020, Savić signed with Čukarički.
 He made his professional debut against Inđija on 6 June at the age of 20.
 On 11 September, he scored his first professional goal.

 International career

 Savić represented Bosnia and Herzegovina at all youth levels.